gitextensions/GitExtensionsDoc/source/browse_repository.rst

 Reflog
 """"""

-By default Git will not show commits that has no branch or tag on a child.
+By default, Git will not show any commits that are not reachable and do not have any references, such as a branch or a tag.
 Such commits will be purged when Git runs maintenance.
-By enabling Reflog (toolbar button or ``View`` menu) these commits will be shown too.
+By enabling ``Reflog`` via the toolbar button or in the ``View`` menu these commits will be shown too.

 Tabs
 ----